typebytes/angular-checklist/content/performance/dont-call-function-from-template.md

 }
 ```

-That's why Angular will know the exact value of the property all the time, without any cost of checking that on every Change Detection!
+This way it's very deterministic when and how data changes without re-running a function with every change detection cycle.

 ## Using OnPush change detection strategy

-Change Detection strategy describes how Angular should handle Change Detection and DOM rendering.
-When using OnPush strategy, the function will be called again only if `@Input` properties changes, or if `@Output` emiters are fired or an `Observable` emits new values.
+The change detection strategy describes how Angular should handle change detection.
+When using the `OnPush` strategy, change detection only runs if an `@Input` property changes, event are emitted e.g. an `@Output`, or an `Observable` emits new values.
+Furthermore, change detection can be executed manually via the `ChangeDetectorRef`.

 ```typescript
 @Component({